SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### REPP Request Headers

 HTTP request-headers are used to transmit additional or optional request data to the server.
-All REPP HTTP headers must have the "X-REPP-" prefix.
+All REPP HTTP headers must have the "REPP-" prefix, following the recommendations from [@!RFC6648].

-X-REPP-cltrid:  The client transaction identifier is the equivalent of the <clTRID> element in the EPP RFCs and MUST be used accordingly.
+REPP-cltrid:  The client transaction identifier is the equivalent of the <clTRID> element in the EPP RFCs and MUST be used accordingly.
 When this header is present in a client request, an equivalent element in the message-body MAY also be present, but MUST than be consistent with the header.

-X-REPP-svcs: The namespace used by the client in the EPP request document in the message-body of the HTTP request.
+REPP-svcs: The namespace used by the client in the EPP request document in the message-body of the HTTP request.

 ### Generic HTTP Headers